martinfekete10/Tuneful/README.md

 # Tuneful
-Tuneful is a macOS menu bar playback control app
+Tuneful is a macOS menu bar playback control app supporting Spotify and Apple Music.